Catesbrey History, Family Crest & Coats of Arms

 Early History of the Catesbrey family

 This web page shows only a small excerpt of our Catesbrey research.
-Another 74 words (5 lines of text) covering the years 1371, 1450, 1485, 1484, 1478, 1449, 1453, 1459, 1573, 1605 and 1605 are included under the topic Early Catesbrey History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) covering the years 1371, 1450, 1485, 1484, 1478, 1449, 1453, 1459, 1573, 1605, 1605, 1679, 1749, 1679, 1710 and 1719 are included under the topic Early Catesbrey History in all our PDF Extended History products and printed products wherever possible.

 Catesbrey Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Catesbrey include Catesby, Catesbury, Cates and others.

 Early Notables of the Catesbrey family (pre 1700)

-in 1371; Sir William Catesby (1450-1485), English landowner and Member of Parliament for Northamptonshire in 1484, one of Richard III of England's principal councillors, he also served as Chancellor of the Exchequer and Speaker of the House...
-Another 112 words (8 lines of text) are included under the topic Early Catesbrey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 138 words (10 lines of text) are included under the topic Early Catesbrey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Catesbrey family to Ireland
+Migration of the Catesbrey family